See what each field/column from our “Products” template means including possible allowed values and examples.

 Once files are imported, those don’t need to be hosted anymore with this link, because Shopify will download this it and store on their own servers.
 To import several media files for the same Product, you have multiple options:

-If you need to add an additional media files, you don’t need to mention existing files – just mention those files, which you need to import, and use If the Image Src column will be empty, or will not exist, the media files will stay unchanged.
-If Shopify will not be able to download all files, the warning about that will be put to the Import Results file “Import Comment” column.
+If you need to add an additional media files, you don’t need to mention existing files – just mention those files, which you need to import, and use If the If Shopify will not be able to download all files, the warning about that will be put in the Import Results file “Import Comment” column.
 Links listed in this column need to be direct and public links.
+You can also import images from FTP/SFTP links by using image links in the following structure: When exporting, the Matrixify app will export associated media links, but not the media files themselves.
+If you are looking to export actual media files please refer to Matrixify tutorial “Download all files from Shopify Files to your computer“.
 Supported file types:

 See Shopify manual on file types, sizes, and other limitations for product media.
 Allowed ValuesURL Examplehttps://images.com/image.jpg; https://images.com/another-image.jpg |